kaunlaolab/gddml/README.md

 ## Running the code.

 This code requires a conda installation.
-Then install the environment using the .yml contained within the directory:
+Then install the environment using the .yml file contained within the directory:
 ```
-conda create -n YOUR_ENV_NAME -f environment.yml
+conda env create -n YOUR_ENV_NAME -f environment.yml
 ```

 Once the environment is installed, activate it and run the code: